theoracle09/Weather-Station/readme.md

 ## About

-This project takes the [offical Raspberry Pi Weather Station](https://projects.raspberrypi.org/en/projects/build-your-own-weather-station) and removes all the extra files dealing with Oracle, along with some new features.
+This project takes the [official Raspberry Pi Weather Station](https://projects.raspberrypi.org/en/projects/build-your-own-weather-station) and removes all the extra files dealing with Oracle, along with some new features.
 The raspi broadcasts the sensor data as a JSON dict over MQTT and is displayed in a [Home Assistant](https://www.home-assistant.io/) dashboard.

 **NOTE:** As of now I am broadcasting on MQTT every 5 seconds and taking wind measurements every 5 seconds.
 Because of this, I removed the wind gust measurements from the original project, as I'm calculating this from Home Assistant.
+This may be reimplemented in the future depending on long term performance.

 ## Feature List